emhamel/Mathematical-Text-Understanding/README.md

 Notes
 -------
-There is a small error in right-most subfigure or figure 1 in [1].
+There is a small error in right-most subfigure of figure 1 in [1].
 The correct figure should be:
 ![Corrected Subfigure](/images/correct_subfigure.png)

 References